 I let him do all the planning and he did a good job of it.
 He picked out a place that was equal driving distance for the both us.
 (Points for being considerate.)
 He chose a new place call Axia in Tenafly, NJ.

 I walked in and spotted him immediately at the bar.
-(He’s hard to miss with his white hair.)
-We both ordered a glass of red wine and immediately started talking, which I noticed that talking with his was effortless.
+We both ordered a glass of red wine and immediately started talking, which I noticed was effortless.

 I learned he was divorced with a 6-year old daughter and owned his own interior design firm.
 Originally, he said he had started out as a party planner in New York City, and discovered a talent and passion for design.
 God bless him, because someone has to plan parties and I was glad it wasn’t me.
-Because, if I had to plan someone’s party, I would probably break out in hives!
+If I had to plan someone’s party, I would probably break out in hives.
+True story.

-I slid into his velvety leather Mercedes passenger seat; he pulled out his Mac computer and started showing me pictures of his work.
-It was very classic – very Architectural Digest.
+He unlocked the car and I slowly slid into the passenger side of his very velvety leather Mercedes seat.
+He pulled out his Mac computer and started showing me pictures of his work.
+It was very classic and very Architectural Digest.

 The kiss good-night was brief – just one kiss, and I was home before midnight.
 Again, points for him.
 As a general rule, I find that most guys will ask me to text them when I get home.
 However, he didn’t say anything to me when I left, but five minutes after I crawled into bed…